yulizhou/leetcode-exercise/Array/README.md

 ## 121. Best Time to Buy and Sell Stock
 Basically we want to find the smallest price followed by a price that can give a max profit.
 So a for loop can be seen as following the timeline forward.
 If we find a small price, then it's the new minimum price.
 If we find a higher price, then we want to know if it can give a higher max profit.

+## 122. Best Time to Buy and Sell Stock II
+The test cases of OJ may have missed some cases.
+The most intuitive way is to check if the next price higher than the current price and buy & sell if it is.
+Otherwise we do nothing.
+This solution passes OJ but there's a situation that we may not have the chance to sell because there's a consecutive downfall.

 ## 566. Reshape the Matrix
 A straightforward way is to iterate over the original matrix and maintain two pointers as the new row and new column pointing to the corresponding position in the new matrix.